Trump's been impeached again. What's next? | NewsChannel 3-12

 When will this trial get started?

 That’s not entirely clear.
-Senate Majority Leader Mitch McConnell has indicated he will not bring senators back until the last day of Trump’s term — January 19 — at the earliest.
+Senate Majority Leader Mitch McConnell had indicated before the vote that he will not bring senators back until the last day of Trump’s term — January 19 — at the earliest.
+He said in a statement late Wednesday that the trial process will begin then.

 Can the trial be conducted in a day?